 He serves on the Content Review Committee for the American Society for Reproductive Medicine (ASRM), and is the Clinical Director for the Society for Assisted Reproductive Technology (SART) which is responsible for oversight of all IVF centers in the USA.

 “Through his endeavors in clinical research and his nationally recognized clinical expertise in reproductive endocrinology, Dr. McGovern has clearly demonstrated his leadership qualities.
-We are delighted to welcome him to the ranks of our clinical chairmen,” says Frank J. Cracolici, President of St. Luke’s and Roosevelt hospitals.
+We are delighted to welcome him to the ranks of our clinical chairmen,” says Frank J. Cracolici, President of Mount Sinai Roosevelt and Mount Sinai St. Luke’s.

 In his capacity as chairman, Dr. McGovern can be contacted at Roosevelt Hospital, 1000 Tenth Avenue, Suite 10C-01, New York, New York, 10019; phone 212-523-8234.
 For his services as an infertility specialist, contact him at the Continuum Reproductive Center, 425 West 59th Street, Suite 5A, New York, New York, 10019; phone 212-523-7751.